ajorgensen89/project4/README.md

 To access the admin site the following context should be used:<br>
 `http://your-server-ip:8000/admin`<br>

-The `username` created for the purpose of this website is:
+If Super user is needed.
+Details below:

-The `password` created for the purpose of this website is:
+The `username` created for the purpose of this website is: unicorn23 The `password` created for the purpose of this website is: Unicorn15Blue

 The administraion experience offers features such as:
 <ul>